-During extremely high tides, some locations along coasts experience shallow coastal flooding: the sea literally spills onto land, indundating low-lying areas with seawater until high tide has passed.
-Because these floods causes public inconveniences such as road closures, overwhelmed storm drains, and deterioration of roads and infrastructure from exposure to salt water, the events gained the nickname, nuisance flooding.
-To more clearly attribute the cause of these minor floods, they are now referred to as high-tide flooding.
+During extremely high tides, the sea literally spills onto land in some locations, inundating low-lying areas with seawater until high tide has passed.
+Because this flooding causes public inconveniences such as road closures and overwhelmed storm drains, the events were initially called nuisance flooding.
+To help people understand the cause of these events, they are now referred to as high-tide floods.

-High-tide flooding is generally very localized, generally occurring at a scale of city blocks.
-By definition, a high-tide flooding event occurs when local sea level rises above an identified threshold for flooding, in the absence of storm surge or riverine flooding.
-The height of locally identified thresholds is related to impacts such as inundation of low-lying roads or seawater infiltration into stormwater systems.
+High-tide flooding is generally very localized, occurring at a scale of city blocks.
+By definition, a high-tide flooding event occurs when local sea level temporarily rises above an identified threshold height for flooding, in the absence of storm surge or riverine flooding.
+The heights of locally identified flooding thresholds are related to impacts such as standing water on low-lying roads or seawater entering stormwater systems.

-Extreme high tides occur a few times per year during new and/or full moon.
-These perigean spring tides—also known as king tides—are astronomical in origin: they depend on the locations of Earth, Moon, and Sun.
-These higher-than-average high tides occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee), and the Sun, Earth, and Moon align (resulting in a new or full moon).
+Tides that are much higher than usually occur a few times per year during new and/or full moons.
+These perigean spring tides—also known as king tides—are astronomical in origin: they occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee) during a new or full moon, when Earth, Moon, and Sun are in a straight line.
 The combined gravitational force of the Moon and Sun on Earth's ocean results in the higher-than-usual tide level.
-Looking ahead on local tide tables to know when perigean spring tides will occur, and raising public awareness of potential flooding, is a step toward resilience.
+Checking NOAA's Annual State of High-Tide Flooding and Outlook or the Tides and Currents Seasonal Bulletin to learn when perigean spring tides will occur in the next year, and then raising public awareness of potential flooding before it occurs is a step toward resilience.

-- 1. a. b.
-Sweet, W.V., R.E.
+- 2. Sweet, W.V., R.E.
 Kopp, C.P.
 Weaver, J. Obeysekera, R.M.
 Horton, E.R.
 Thieler, and C. Zervas, 2017: Global and Regional Sea Level Rise Scenarios for the United States.
 NOAA Technical Report NOS CO-OPS 083.
 NOAA/NOS Center for Operational Oceanographic Products and Services.
 75 pp.